flaviolongato/html-clean-llm/README.md

 A lightweight **bookmarklet/Chrome extension** that transforms any web page into a **lean, bot-friendly HTML snapshot** and downloads it as a file.

-##The goal:
-- Create a clean HTML to reduce the num. of tokens for LLMs to render a page, useful for extremely large websites.
-Can be used for example on a CDN such as cloudflare worker to strip html if user agent includes bot or llm.
-- keep SEO and structured data signals, remove scripts/CSS/trackers/empty wrappers, normalise images, and output a **minified HTML file** that is smaller, faster, and easier for bots or LLMs to consume.
+The goal: keep SEO and structured data signals, remove scripts/CSS/trackers/empty wrappers, normalise images, and output a **minified HTML file** that is smaller, faster, and easier for bots or LLMs to consume.

 ---